What is Y Time?

 Since spots fill up quickly, parents must register in advance.
 Call Clark County Membership or sign up online

-Early Drop off—for members only: $4 per child
+Early Drop off (members only) $5 per child